-And a few people who were there to give their opinions.
+And a few people who were there to give their less-than-supportive opinions.

 One man talked about how nice all the “touchy-feely acceptance” was but had a lot of feelings about how this was all really the end of Judaism as we know it.
 That Jews needed to decide what they wanted to future to be and this wasn’t the path to survival.

 You know, the kind of thing a room full of people who have children in interfaith marriages and are in interfaith marriages want to hear.

 But everyone who spoke about the interfaith community was Jewish.
 And Jews have totally different issues when it comes to interfaith relationships.
 And I was at Jewish event so I wasn’t surprised.
 But it was a little disheartening to not hear any non-Jewish voices.
 Ultimately we’re the reason for this discussion and we weren’t speaking.

 So I spoke.
 Because if not now, when.
 I spoke about the challenges of being a non-Jew in a Jewish world.
 The comments that people have made knowingly or unknowingly.
 How words and titles matter.
 How participation matters and my parents’ participation matters.
 That the first 25 years before I was a wife to a Jewish man matter and I refuse to act like they didn’t happen.
 How we have developed our own interfaith community here but if this was my first interaction, I’m not sure I’d be back.